 Join us for this comprehensive conference day where you will gain valuable insight from experts in these four important areas of spinal health!

-On the second day of the conference, the main session topics will be trauma & tumours, image & non-operating, specific show cases, complications & epidemiology.
+On the second day of the conference, the main session topics will be degenerative thoracolumbarspecific show casescomplications & epidemiology

-The specific show cases session will feature presentations of specific cases that showcase innovative approaches to treating spinal conditions.
-The complications & epidemiology session will likely cover topics such as the incidence and risk factors for complications related to spinal surgery, as well as strategies for minimising these risks.
+The Best of Show session will feature the best papers of specific cases that showcase innovative approaches to treating spinal conditions.
+The complications & epidemiology session will cover topics such as the incidence and risk factors for complications related to spinal surgery, as well as strategies for minimising these risks.

 The adult spinal deformity lecture refers to abnormal curvatures or misalignments of the spine that occur in adults, which can result in pain, disability, and decreased quality of life.
 This is a complex condition that often requires a multi-disciplinary approach to treatment, including physical therapy, medication, and surgery.